curateteaching/digitalpedagogy/keywords/assessment.md

 **Assessment and Digital Pedagogy**

-Assignments connected to digital pedagogy take many forms such as archiving, badging, blogging coding, gaming, e-portfolios, maker spaces, multimodal projects, and storytelling, among the key words in this project.
+Assignments connected to digital pedagogy take many forms such as archiving, badging, blogging, coding, gaming, e-portfolios, maker spaces, multimodal projects, and storytelling, among the other keywords in the *Digital Pedagogy in the Humanities* collection.

 An institution might measure student learning for accreditation through student work highlighted in an e-portfolio using rubrics designed around competencies.
 Students might add badges to a resume to showcase the specific skills they learned in a course or set of courses.
 Game-based learning can introduce a non-punitive, recursive element to the curriculum, as students learn through repeated attempts in engaged, interactive learning.